cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021fa/lecture7.md

 `const [varname, setterFunc] = useState(initValue);`
 _Note: states can be of any type._

+Additionally, we can add type parameters to the `useState` call.
+This is particularly important when we want to (1) ensure that state is always a certain type, or (2) make sure that TypeScript doesn't yell at us when we are trying to set a state for an iterable.
+That second case sounds confusing, so let's see an example.
+Imagine we have a `products` state that will eventually have an array of `Product` type objects.
+Then, we would use the following `useState` call:

+`const [products, setProducts] = useState<Product[]>([])`

+If we had simply done it without the `<Product>` parametrization, then TypeScript would not know what type that the state should hold, because of the ambiguity of the empty array `[]` type.

 We can also share Hooks across multiple components, allowing for even better reusability of code.